 The media collection consists of DVDs with teen appeal.
-The teen DVD collection includes television programs (educational subjects as well as popular series titles), teen movies (educational subjects and popular box office titles) and anime films.
-The teen CD collection includes audio versions of literary works, both classic and contemporary.
+The teen DVD collection includes television programs, teen movies and anime. (educational subjects as well as popular series titles).
+The teen audio book collection includes audio versions of literary works, both classic and contemporary.
+Due to the emergence of streaming video services, some titles are never released in the DVD format.